testthedocs/JQuery/README.md

-# Vale-style-template
+# JQuery

-A Vale linter style template repository
+A Vale linter style that replicates the jQuery [Prose Style Guide](https://contribute.jquery.org/style-guide/prose/).

+__Not complete, and WIP, contributions welcome__.😁